-- 9.3.
+- 7.3.
 The main risks when deciding to borrow is around the timing of the decision and ensuring affordability.
 There is a risk that interest rates will increase before any planned borrowing is taken.
-The Council receives regular interest rate forecasts which are used to inform decisions on the timing of external borrowing. - 9.4.
+The Council receives regular interest rate forecasts which are used to inform decisions on the timing of external borrowing. - 7.4.
 The latest guidance requires the use of other information as well as rating agency evaluations.
 When ratings change, the Treasury Team are notified on the same day by our treasury advisors.
 There are regular internal and external meetings the Treasury Team attend to keep abreast of latest topics.
-The monthly updates from Link Group include other market sources of information, such as the prices of financial instruments and shares.
-In addition, professional publications and sector specific reports are reviewed by the Team to ensure that any decision to borrow is based a broad array of available information. - 9.5.
+The monthly updates from MUFG include other market sources of information, such as the prices of financial instruments and shares.
+In addition, professional publications and sector specific reports are reviewed by the Team to ensure that any decision to borrow is based a broad array of available information. - 7.5.
 The Treasury Management Policies deal with risk controls, decision making and reporting processes, along with high level administration of the Treasury Management activities.

-10. Contribution to Strategic Aims
+8. Contribution to Strategic Aims

-10.1.
+- 8.1.
 Full details of the Council's Corporate Plan and the projects which will deliver these priorities are published on the Council's website.
 These priorities and the Corporate Plan demonstrate how the Council meets its legal obligation to be efficient, effective, and economical.
-The updated Corporate Plan is presented to Council elsewhere on this agenda.
+An updated Corporate Plan will be presented to Council in March 2025. - 8.2.

-10.2.
 Delivery of the Council's revenue and capital budgets is essential to ensuring the Council meets its strategic aims and remains financially sustainable going forward.
-The treasury management functions are crucial in ensuring that the Council has access to funds when required and in investing surplus funds in secure investments.
+The treasury management functions are crucial in ensuring that the Council has access to funds when required and that surplus funds are invested in secure investments.

-11. Environmental and Climate Implications
+9. Environmental and Climate Implications

-- 11.1.
-There are no environmental implications arising directly from this report. - 11.2.
+- 9.1.
+There are no environmental implications arising directly from this report. - 9.2.
 As set out in the Council's Annual Investment Strategy (Appendix 1 paragraph 6.18), the Council will not knowingly invest directly in businesses whose activities and practices pose a risk of serious harm to individuals or groups, or whose activities are inconsistent with the Council's Corporate Plan and values.
 This would include institutions with material links to environmentally harmful activities (e.g. pollution, destruction of habitat, fossil fuels).

-12. Community Engagement
+10. Community Engagement

-12.1.
+10.1.
 Budget-related communications and consultations will continue to be a priority over the next three years as we work to identify savings.

-13. Equality Implications
+11. Equality Implications

-- 13.1.
-Under the Equality Act 2010, Section 149, a public authority must, in the exercise of its functions, have due regard to the need to: - eliminate discrimination, harassment, victimisation and any other conduct that is prohibited by or under this Act; - advance equality of opportunity between persons who share a relevant protected characteristic and persons who do not share it; - foster good relations between persons who share a relevant protected characteristic and persons who do not share it. - 13.2.
+- 11.1.
+Under the Equality Act 2010, Section 149, a public authority must, in the exercise of its functions, have due regard to the need to: - eliminate discrimination, harassment, victimisation and any other conduct that is prohibited by or under this Act; - advance equality of opportunity between persons who share a relevant protected characteristic and persons who do not share it; - foster good relations between persons who share a relevant protected characteristic and persons who do not share it. - 11.2.
 There are no equality implications arising directly from this report.

-14. Other Relevant Considerations
+12. Other Relevant Considerations

-14.1.
+12.1.
 There are none.

-15. Legal Implications
+13. Legal Implications

-15.1.
+13.1.
 This report assists the Council in fulfilling its statutory obligation to set out its Treasury Strategy for borrowing and to prepare an Annual Investment Strategy for the coming year setting out the Council's policies for managing its borrowing and investments and giving priority to the security and liquidity of those investments.

-16. Financial Implications
+14. Financial Implications